johnridesabike/coronate/CONTRIBUTING.md

 - Improve how ranks and ties are displayed.
 - Add a way to remove rounds.
 - Add a way to manually match/unmatch players.
-- Add pages for managing  global roster outside of individual tournaments.
+- Add pages for managing a global roster outside of individual tournaments.
 - Add pages for editing a player and displaying their stats.

 ## Housekeeping